iSmart Shankar Box Office Collections (First Week): Ram Pothineni Movie Shines Exceedingly Well!

 First Week Collections

 If the reports that have been doing the rounds are to be believed, iSmart Shankar is expected to have made a gross collection of above Rs 60 crore from the first week of its run in the theatres across the globe.
-Meanwhile, the film might have made a share of in between Rs 26-28 crore from the first week of run at the worldwide box office.
+Meanwhile, reports claim that the film has made a share of around Rs 28 crore from the first week of run at the worldwide box office.

 iSmart Shankar is expected to have a decent number of screens in the second week as well.
 The film has already emerged as a profitable ventured and the movie would eye to increase the magnitude of success in the days to come.